precisiontox/ptox-metadata-manager/README.md

 Tests are contained in the ``tests`` directory and divided mirroring the application exact structure.
 They require no data files and no interaction with the database to be executed.

-#### The frontend client
-A NuxtJS web application accessible at https://ptmm.netlify.app.
-It is responsible for the user interface and the communication with the API.

 ## Getting started